 Human translators and interpreters are much more reliable and effective, and the ‘personal’ aspect will always beat technology.
-That’s why a career as a Spanish Translator or Interpreter are in high demand and a language job that pays well all over the planet earth.
+That’s why a career as a Spanish Translator or Interpreter is in high demand and a language job that pays well all over the planet earth.

 2. Spanish Jobs in BPO, KPO, IT, Call Centres, and MNC

-You can have a part in the multilingual call center services the sector provides for different offshore companies in the telecom, banking, insurance, engineering, manufacturing, hospitality, automobile, aviation, oil & gas, medical sectors, and so on.
+You can have a part in the multilingual call center services the sector provides for different offshore companies in the telecom, banking, insurance, engineering, manufacturing, hospitality, automobile, aviation, oil & gas, medical industries, and so on.

-To further your career in this sunrise industry, you don’t need to be fluent or Spanish language expert.
-A Diploma or Advanced Diploma in Spanish from any University, or B1 or B2 of International DELE test or SIELE exam is enough.
+To further your career in this sunrise industry, you don’t need to be a fluent or Spanish language expert.
+A Diploma or Advanced Diploma in Spanish from any University, or B1 or B2 of International DELE test or SIELE exam, is enough.
 Most of these language jobs in MNC are mainly available in the metropolitan city in India.
 The average salary is usually between 3 to 5 lakhs per annum, with an annual rate of growth is anywhere between 10% to 30%.

-3. Career as a Spanish Teacher, Trainer and Lecturer
+3. Career as a Spanish Teacher, Trainer, and Lecturer

 Do you have a flair for teaching?
-If you know Spanish, you have the option of choosing from different career pathways and one such great option is lecturing and language teaching jobs in India.
+If you know Spanish, you have the option of choosing from different career pathways, and one such great option is lecturing and language teaching jobs in India.

 4. Spanish Jobs in Foreign Embassies

 With over 20 Spanish speaking countries, it is the second most widely spoken native language in the world.
 There are more than 70 nations with measurable Spanish speaking populations.
-After learning Spanish you can apply for jobs in more than 20 embassies in India.
+After learning Spanish, you can apply for jobs in more than 20 embassies in India.